tomverbeure/math/experiments/sqrt/README.md

 I decided a quick comparison between the 2 algorithms when implemented in C.

 `./run.sh` will do a bunch of runs for various GCC and CLANG parameters.

+In general, Michael's version is always ~25% faster.
+I think that this is because it uses operations that map naturally onto a CPU ALU operations.
+The FPGA optimized version relies more on bit manipulation.

+I suspect that in hardware, Michael's version will require more logic.

 Here are the results on my brand new AMD 5600X system: